ksmin23/rag-with-amazon-kendra/cdk_stacks/README.md

 **Once all CDK stacks have been successfully created, proceed with the remaining steps of the [overall workflow](../README.md#overall-workflow).**

-> :info: To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.
+> :information_source: To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.